Before you embark on one of our programs, make sure you are familiar with the policies and procedures you need to follow.

 All courses must be taken for credit and a grade.
 Taking a course Pass/No Pass is not an option.

-Courses offered in all Drew programs are listed in the course catalog and you register for them as you would any other course on-campus.
+- Courses offered in all Drew programs are listed in the course catalog and students register for them as they would any other course on-campus.

-As a participant in an Approved-List program, you are expected to transfer a minimum of 15-16 hours of credit per semester back to Drew.
+As a participant in a longTREC partner program, you are expected to be enrolled in a minimum of 15 and a maximum of 20 credits per semester.

-Your anticipated courses must be pre-approved in order to receive transfer credit by completing a “C.L.A.
+Your anticipated courses must by pre-approved in order to receive transfer credit by completing a “C.L.A.
 Pre-Approval for Course Credit for Study Abroad” form.
-To complete the form, you must obtain approval signatures from your faculty advisor, department chairperson for any courses you wish to count towards major/minor requirements, and the Drew University Registrar.
-Once abroad, if you wish to make changes to your pre-approved course selections, you must obtain the same approvals for any additional courses.
+To complete the form, you must obtain approval signatures from your faculty advisor, department chairperson (for any courses you wish to count towards your major/minor requirements) and the Drew University Registrar.
+Once abroad, you must obtain the same approvals for any changes to your preapproved course selection.

-Drew limits the number of transfer credits allowed towards graduation to 80 credits.
-Those who already have substantial AP and other transfer credits, should check with the Registrar and their advisor(s) to be sure that they will have the 48 Drew credits required for graduation.
+Drew limits the number of transfer credits allowed toward graduation to 80 credits.
+Those who already have substantial AP and other transfer credits should check with the Registrar and their advisor(s) to be sure that they will have the 48 Drew credits required for graduation.